Configuring the Server Service

 To configure the SSL feature via the Server Console:

-- On the system toolbar, select Administration > Configuration > Service from the drop-down menu.
+- Point to Administration on the system toolbar, and then select Configuration > Service from the drop-down menu.
 Server displays the Service page.

 - By default, Server selects the Enable Secure Socket Layer Connection option.

 - In the Secure Port text box, type a port for visiting the Server Console via HTTPS schema.
 It should be different from the Port for HTTP schema.

 - In the Keystore File Path text box, type the location of your trusted keystore file.